History Of Badminton

-Badminton did become extremely popular until the very end of the 19th century, with the first all-England badminton championships being held in England in 1899.
+Badminton did not become extremely popular until the very end of the 19th century, with the first all-England badminton championships being held in England in 1899.
 The sport gained further popularity in 1934, as the first world governing body for the sport (the Badminton World Federation) was established to oversee all international competitions.

 Badminton began to truly capture the attention of the world in 1972, when it became the latest sport to be added to the Olympic Games.
 Viewers were at first treated to singles (one-on-one) matches, before the slate of games was soon expanded to feature singles and doubles matches for both men and women.

 Below you will find a list of countries in which badminton is most popular.
 The five nations that devote the most time and resources to the sport are ranked from one through five:

 For a brief overview of the most important facts and events in badminton's history, be sure to check out the timeline provided below.

 - 1600: Early elements of Badminton are first recorded

 - 1870: Poona (semi-modern version of badminton) is created in India

 - 1873: First official set of rules is established

 - 1934: Badminton World Federation is formed

 - 1948: Thomas Cup (yearly international badminton competition) takes place for the very first time